rvveber/nixos-config/README.md

 and pre-configured `/etc/nixos/configuration.nix` to include the required values mentioned above.

 Now you can
+1. Activate your pre-configuration with `sudo nixos-rebuild switch`
-1. Clone this repository to a project directory, eg. `/p/nixos-config`
+2. Clone this repository to a project directory, eg. `/p/nixos-config`
-2. Navigate to it
+3. Navigate to it
-3. (optional) Update to the latest packages `./update`
+4. (optional) Update to the latest packages `./update`
-2. Execute `./push-and-apply` - pushes  contents of `nixos/` to `/etc/nixos` and switches the system to the new configuration.
+5. Execute `./push-and-apply` - pushes  contents of `nixos/` to `/etc/nixos` and switches the system to the new configuration.

 ***
 ## In the future